-FedRAMP is currently operating mission-essential functions only; that includes receiving packages, responding to critical messages, processing FedRAMP Marketplace updates, working with Prioritized AI services, and handling emergency situations.
+In general, ongoing activities include receiving packages, responding to critical messages, processing FedRAMP Marketplace updates, working with Prioritized AI services, and handling emergency situations.
+More details are provided below.

-Activities Continuing During a Government Shutdown
+Activities Continuing During a Shutdown

 Continue to intake In Process requests and Agency Authorizations